dedis/kyber/simul/README.md

 - Hosts - how many hosts to instantiate
 - Servers - how many servers to use

-### sda.SimulationBFTree
+### onet.SimulationBFTree

-If you use the `sda.SimulationBFTree`, the following variables are also available:
+If you use the `onet.SimulationBFTree`, the following variables are also available:

 - BF - branching factor: how many children each node has
 - Depth - the depth of the tree in levels below the root-node